 Checkering or stippling can be applied to gripping areas that create both an enhanced gripping surface and add to the artistry and overall appearance of the firearm.
-I have added beavertail grips areas to Browning HP's, CZ75 style pistols, SIG 210's, and Walther PP Series handguns.
+I have added custom beavertail grip safeties to Browning HP’s, CZ75 style pistols, SIG 210’s, and Walther PP Series handguns.
 These modifications give the firearm a more unique exotic appearance, but, most importantly, make it more comfortable to shoot.

-Porting systems and compensator systems are available to allow the shooter to both shoot faster and reducing recoil.
+Porting and compensator systems are available, to allow the shooter to both shoot faster and reduce recoil.